albert-ntiri/salary_prediction_project/README.md

 |-------------|-----------|
 | ![](charts/bar_avg_salary_by_jobType.jpg) | ![](charts/bar_avg_salary_by_major.jpg) |

 For the numeric variables, I did a scatter plot with salary to see if there was any noticeable correlation.
-Because of the size of the dataset (1 million rows), I took a random sample to make the result more clear.

 | ![](charts/scatterplot_yearsExperience_salary.jpg) | ![](charts/scatterplot_milesFromMetropolis_salary.jpg) |
 |-------------|-----------|